NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/service-providers/workspace-one.md

 {{<render file="posture/_available-for-warp-with-gateway.md">}}

-Device posture with Workspace ONE requires the Workspace ONE agent and the Cloudflare WARP client to be deployed on your devices.
+Device posture with Workspace ONE requires the Workspace ONE agent and the Khulnasoft WARP client to be deployed on your devices.
 For this integration to function, our service-to-service posture check relies on the **serial_number** being the same in both clients.
 Follow the instructions below to set up the posture check.

 ## 1. Obtain Workspace ONE Settings